beccasaurus/rack-stack/README.md

 ### Removing components

-Names are particularly useful for removing components from a RackStack.
+Names may be used to remove components from a RackStack.

 ```ruby
 # RackStack#remove removes every Rack component with the given name from the stack.